dzfrias/gsearch.nvim/README.md

 # gsearch.nvim
 gsearch is a Telescope-powered tool to allow you to use Google from neovim.
+You can alternatively view this all in vim by running `:help gsearch`.

 ## Table of Contents
 - [Getting Started](#getting-started)